Roche develops own antibody test, calling some others a ‘disaster’

 Abbott Laboratories also said last week it would begin shipping a new coronavirus blood test similar to Roche’s by June.
 Like Roche’s test, Abbott’s assay would be launched under the US Food and Drug Administration’s (FDA) recently relaxed rules for coronavirus tests.

-Roche confirmed its existing 2020 forecast for sales to grow in the low-to-mid single-digit percentage range, with core earnings growth per share matching that, after first-quarter sales rose 7% to 15.1-billion Swiss francs ($15.57bn).
+Roche confirmed its existing 2020 forecast for sales to grow in the low-to-mid single-digit percentage range, with core earnings growth per share matching that, after first-quarter sales rose 7% to Sf15.1bn ($15.57bn).

 While most of Roche’s coronavirus activity has been focused on testing, it is also studying if its older arthritis drug Actemra will help critically ill patients hit by severe immune system reactions, called cytokine storms.
 The medicine has already been deployed for such cases on a limited basis, including in China.